hubshilpa/Introduction-to-Digital-Humanities-/dataset/Readme.md

 ## A. Brief description

-This corpus contains a metadata collection of fictional conversations on sci-fi movies extracted from the [orginal dataset](../original_dataset):
+This corpus contains a metadata collection on sci-fi movies extracted from the [orginal dataset](../original_dataset):

-- 220,579 conversational exchanges between 10,292 pairs of movie characters **CHANGE**
 - involves 631 characters from 100 movies
-- in total 304,713 utterances **CHANGE**
 - movie metadata included:
 	- genres
 	- release year